VelSkorp/ObjectOrientedDesignPatterns/ObjectOrientedDesignPatterns/CreationalPatterns/Singleton/README.md

 ## Problem

-The Singleton pattern solves two problems at the same time, violating the Single Responsibility Principle:
+The Singleton pattern solves two problems at the same time, violating the *Single Responsibility Principle*:

 1. **Ensure that a class has just a single instance.** The most common reason for this is to control access to some shared resource—for example, a database or a file.